veecode-platform/backstage-plugins/plugins/scaffolder/api-report.md

 /// <reference types="react" />

 import { ApiHolder } from '@backstage/core-plugin-api';
+import { ApiRef } from '@backstage/core-plugin-api';
 import { BackstagePlugin } from '@backstage/core-plugin-api';
 import { ComponentType } from 'react';
-import { createScaffolderFieldExtension } from '@backstage/plugin-scaffolder-react';
+import { createScaffolderFieldExtension as createScaffolderFieldExtension_2 } from '@backstage/plugin-scaffolder-react';
-import { CustomFieldExtensionSchema } from '@backstage/plugin-scaffolder-react';
+import { CustomFieldExtensionSchema as CustomFieldExtensionSchema_2 } from '@backstage/plugin-scaffolder-react';
-import { CustomFieldValidator } from '@backstage/plugin-scaffolder-react';
+import { CustomFieldValidator as CustomFieldValidator_2 } from '@backstage/plugin-scaffolder-react';
 import { DiscoveryApi } from '@backstage/core-plugin-api';
 import { Entity } from '@backstage/catalog-model';
 import { Extension } from '@backstage/core-plugin-api';
 import { ExternalRouteRef } from '@backstage/core-plugin-api';
 import { FetchApi } from '@backstage/core-plugin-api';
-import { FieldExtensionComponent } from '@backstage/plugin-scaffolder-react';
+import { FieldExtensionComponent as FieldExtensionComponent_2 } from '@backstage/plugin-scaffolder-react';
-import { FieldExtensionComponentProps } from '@backstage/plugin-scaffolder-react';
+import { FieldExtensionComponentProps as FieldExtensionComponentProps_2 } from '@backstage/plugin-scaffolder-react';
-import { FieldExtensionOptions } from '@backstage/plugin-scaffolder-react';
+import { FieldExtensionOptions as FieldExtensionOptions_2 } from '@backstage/plugin-scaffolder-react';
 import { FieldValidation } from '@rjsf/core';
 import type { FormProps } from '@rjsf/core';
 import { FormProps as FormProps_2 } from '@backstage/plugin-scaffolder-react';
 import { IdentityApi } from '@backstage/core-plugin-api';
 import { JsonObject } from '@backstage/types';
-import { ListActionsResponse } from '@backstage/plugin-scaffolder-react';
+import { ListActionsResponse as ListActionsResponse_2 } from '@backstage/plugin-scaffolder-react';
-import { LogEvent } from '@backstage/plugin-scaffolder-react';
+import { LogEvent as LogEvent_2 } from '@backstage/plugin-scaffolder-react';
 import { Observable } from '@backstage/types';
+import { PathParams } from '@backstage/core-plugin-api';
 import { PropsWithChildren } from 'react';
 import { default as React_2 } from 'react';
-import { rootRouteRef } from '@backstage/plugin-scaffolder-react';
 import { RouteRef } from '@backstage/core-plugin-api';
-import { ScaffolderApi } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderApi as ScaffolderApi_2 } from '@backstage/plugin-scaffolder-react';
-import { scaffolderApiRef } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderDryRunOptions } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderDryRunOptions as ScaffolderDryRunOptions_2 } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderDryRunResponse } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderDryRunResponse as ScaffolderDryRunResponse_2 } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderFieldExtensions } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderGetIntegrationsListOptions } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderGetIntegrationsListOptions as ScaffolderGetIntegrationsListOptions_2 } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderGetIntegrationsListResponse } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderGetIntegrationsListResponse as ScaffolderGetIntegrationsListResponse_2 } from '@backstage/plugin-scaffolder-react';
 import { ScaffolderOutputLink } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderScaffoldOptions } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderScaffoldOptions as ScaffolderScaffoldOptions_2 } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderScaffoldResponse } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderScaffoldResponse as ScaffolderScaffoldResponse_2 } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderStreamLogsOptions } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderStreamLogsOptions as ScaffolderStreamLogsOptions_2 } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderTask } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderTask as ScaffolderTask_2 } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderTaskOutput } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderTaskOutput as ScaffolderTaskOutput_2 } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderTaskStatus } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderTaskStatus as ScaffolderTaskStatus_2 } from '@backstage/plugin-scaffolder-react';
-import { ScaffolderUseTemplateSecrets } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderUseTemplateSecrets as ScaffolderUseTemplateSecrets_2 } from '@backstage/plugin-scaffolder-react';
 import { ScmIntegrationRegistry } from '@backstage/integration';
-import { selectedTemplateRouteRef } from '@backstage/plugin-scaffolder-react';
+import { SubRouteRef } from '@backstage/core-plugin-api';
 import { TemplateEntityV1beta3 } from '@backstage/plugin-scaffolder-common';
-import { TemplateParameterSchema } from '@backstage/plugin-scaffolder-react';
+import { TemplateParameterSchema as TemplateParameterSchema_2 } from '@backstage/plugin-scaffolder-react';
 import { UiSchema } from '@rjsf/utils';
-import { useTemplateSecrets } from '@backstage/plugin-scaffolder-react';
 import { z } from 'zod';

-export { createScaffolderFieldExtension };
+// @public @deprecated (undocumented) export const createScaffolderFieldExtension: typeof createScaffolderFieldExtension_2;

 // @public
 export function createScaffolderLayout<TInputProps = unknown>(
   options: LayoutOptions,
 ): Extension<LayoutComponent<TInputProps>>;

-export { CustomFieldExtensionSchema };
+// @public @deprecated (undocumented) export type CustomFieldExtensionSchema = CustomFieldExtensionSchema_2;

-export { CustomFieldValidator };
+// @public @deprecated (undocumented) export type CustomFieldValidator<TReturnFieldData> =
+  CustomFieldValidator_2<TReturnFieldData>;

 // @public
-export const EntityNamePickerFieldExtension: FieldExtensionComponent< string,
+export const EntityNamePickerFieldExtension: FieldExtensionComponent_2< string,
   {}
 >;

 // @public
-export const EntityPickerFieldExtension: FieldExtensionComponent< string,
+export const EntityPickerFieldExtension: FieldExtensionComponent_2< string,
   {
     defaultKind?: string | undefined;